zebangeth/loopon/README.md

 7. **Notifications**: A notification center to keep users informed about unread likes and comments on their content.

-8. **Photo Uploads**: Users can upload up to 9 photos for each post, and 1 avatar for user profile.
+8. **Photo Uploads**: Users can upload up to 9 photos for each post, and 1 avatar for their user profile.

 ## Getting Started